Motsamae/Covid_19/README.md

 Then do an npm install if getting errors google and make sure angular/cli is installed as well as Angular Then do ng serve

+# QED Covid Stats
+The app handles covid data from the 4 main countries that qed exists in Mauratious,South Africa,Nigeria and Then user can navigate through each link on the mene and view data accordingly with graphs

 # Created By
 Lawrence "Motsamae-The walker" Phakathi- Intermediate Software Developer for QED Actuary and Consulatants